 Introduction

 How is the Military in Latvia and how does it work to maintain Sucity and fight terrorism?
-In terms of Military and security forces, we have the National Armed Forces (Nacionalie Brunotie Speki or NBS): Land Forces (Latvijas Sauszemes Speki), Naval Force (Latvijas Juras Speki, includes Coast Guard (Latvijas Kara Flote)), Air Force (Latvijas Gaisa Speki), National Guard (aka Land Guard or Zemessardze) (2024).
+In terms of Military and security forces, we have the National Armed Forces (Nacionalie Brunotie Speki or NBS): Land Forces (Latvijas Sauszemes Speki), Naval Force (Latvijas Juras Speki, includes Coast Guard (Latvijas Kara Flote)), Air Force (Latvijas Gaisa Speki), National Guard (aka Land Guard or Zemessardze)

-in 2004, Latvia joined NATO and the EU, which it depends on to play a decisive role in Latvia’s security policy; the Latvian military has participated in NATO and EU missions abroad and regularly conducts training and exercises with NATO and EU partner forces
+in 2004, Latvia joined NATO and the EU, both of which it depends on to play a decisive role in Latvia’s security policy; the Latvian military has participated in EU and NATO missions abroad and regularly conducts training and exercises with EU and NATO partner forces; Latvia also hosts NATO partner forces; since 2017, it has hosted a Canadian-led multinational NATO ground force battlegroup as part of the Alliance’s Enhanced Forward Presence initiative; in addition, NATO has provided air protection for Latvia since 2004 through its Baltics Air Policing mission

-Latvia is a member of the UK-led Joint Expeditionary Force, a pool of high-readiness military forces from 10 Baltic and Scandinavian countries designed to respond to a wide range of contingencies in the North Atlantic, Baltic Sea, and High North regions (2024)
+Latvia is a member of the UK-led Joint Expeditionary Force, a pool of high-readiness military forces from 10 Baltic and Scandinavian countries designed to respond to a wide range of contingencies in the North Atlantic, Baltic Sea, and High North regions (2025)

 Security and military information of Latvia

-Military service age and obligation 18 years of age for voluntary military service for men and women; 12 months mandatory military service for men 18-27 years of age (2024). note 1: conscription reintroduced in 2024
+Military service age and obligation 18 years of age for voluntary military service for men and women; 12 months mandatory military service for men 18-27 years of age (2024). note 1: conscription was reintroduced in 2024

-note 2: as of 2022, women comprised about 16% of the military's full-time personnel
+note 2: as of 2024, women comprised about 16.5% of the military's full-time personnel

 Military deployments 135 Kosovo (KFOR/NATO) (2024).